 Interviewees indicated that the rental market in Paonia is somewhat bifurcated between properties that are well maintained and meet basic health and safety codes, and those that may not.
 The latter may not be publicly listed and are more likely to be rented for less than publicly listed market rates, according to interviewees.
-It is extremely difficult to know the condition of all property being rented in Town without

-Conditions [some] people are living in are "shocking." - Local resident in-person inspection, which is outside of the scope of this assessment, but this does point to a demand for rental units and the potential need for increased code enforcement in Town.
+It is extremely difficult to know the condition of all property being rented in Town without in-person inspection, which is outside of the scope of this assessment, but this does point to a demand for rental units and the potential need for increased code enforcement in Town.